 Aditya's current mutual fund portfolio comprises nine equity funds, which are a mix of large, mid caps and tax-saver funds.
 He should try to consolidate his portfolio to four-five funds.
 Otherwise, it may lead to dilution of returns over the long term.Besides, if you have many funds, monitoring the portfolio also becomes difficult.

-Aditya should also consider moving his money from large-cap to multi-cap funds.
+Aditya should also consider moving his money from large-cap to flexi-cap funds.
 These funds invest in companies of all sizes and across sectors, thereby enabling the investor to earn higher returns.
 He may continue to invest a small portion, say 20-30 per cent of his portfolio, in mid- and small-cap funds for aggressive returns.

 Keep in mind

 Don't shun equity in retirement.
 It helps you get inflation-adjusted returns.